 You’ll use an entire carton of eggs and a dash of taco seasoning.
 I also like to add a spoonful of salsa and slices of avocado on top.

-You can never have too many make-ahead or tater tot breakfast casseroles.
+You can never have too many make-ahead casseroles.

 What sets this one apart, however, is you whisk sour cream in the egg mixture.
 This gives it a little extra something special to pull all the flavors together.

 Who can say no to cheesy potatoes?
 My favorite breakfast combination is cheese and carbs, so it should come as no surprise this is one of my favorites.